Las Vegas Sun

 Sam Morris / File photo

-The ground control tower of McCarran International Airport is silhouetted against a sunset as an aircraft takes off.
-The airport saw a steep drop in passengers in February compared to the same month in 2008.
+A control tower at McCarran International Airport is silhouetted against a sunset as an aircraft takes off.

 Passenger volume declined at McCarran International Airport for the 12th consecutive month in February when compared to the previous year, according to passenger numbers released today.